System integration for beginners: How to make your programs understand each other

 The real problem: being connected by fragile wires

-Here it appears a very common confusion: believing that any connection is already integration.
+Here arises a very common misconception: believing that any connection is already integration.
 It's not always that way.
 Many companies run on quick scripts, cheap plugins, or custom-made patches that seem to solve the problem... until something changes.
 In our article”Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know” we show the pattern: each new version of the ERP or the store requires manual patching, there is no centralized monitoring and adding a new channel implies another plugin, another contract, another learning curve and another point of failure.

 That's the risk of being connected by fragile wires.
 The business seems to be under control, but in reality it depends on solutions that are difficult to sustain.
 IBM shows it from another angle: when data is isolated, there are inconsistencies, duplication, delays in accessing information and systems that simply have problems communicating.